makerdao/mips/MIP35/mip35.md

 ## Motivation

-Currently, the usdc token inside the PSM is inefficient and needs to be diversified.
+Currently, the USDC token inside the PSM is inefficient and needs to be diversified.
 By using `cDai` and `cUsdc` and farm them we will bring more diversification.
 The farming bring more risk as the token is locked as collateral, but it is also motivated by a better outcome.